Uber Video Shows Graphic Self-Driving Car Crash That Killed Elaine Herzberg

 Police have released two videos showing the self-driving Uber car fail to stop as it crashed into victim Elaine Herzberg as she walked across the road with her bike.

 The first video shows the exterior view of the Uber, which contains the disturbing footage of the car making contact with Herzberg.
-The second video shows the Uber safety operator pre-occupied with something off camera before he looks up in shock.
+The second video shows the Uber safety operator pre-occupied with something off camera before she looks up in shock.

-After Elain Herzberg’s death in Arizona, Uber announced that it has suspended its self-driving car program in four cities: Pittsburgh, Tempe, San Francisco and Toronto in response, reports NPR.
+After Elain Herzberg’s death in Arizona, Uber announced that it has suspended its self-driving car program in four cities — Pittsburgh, Tempe, San Francisco, and Toronto — in response, reports NPR.

-In a statement, Uber stated the following about the tragic incident: “The video is disturbing and heartbreaking to watch, and our thoughts continue to be with Elaine’s loved ones.
+“The video is disturbing and heartbreaking to watch, and our thoughts continue to be with Elaine’s loved ones.
 Our cars remain grounded, and we’re assisting local, state and federal authorities in any way we can.”

 The footage shows that the incident happened at night.
 Herzberg seems to have been crossing the road from the left while the self-driving Uber car was driving on the right-hand side of the road.